Dear MGCCC Community,

-Unless designated as a confidential resource (for example, LPC), all College employees are required to report incidents of possible sexual misconduct to the Title IX Coordinator.
-Additionally, employees designated as Campus Security Authorities must also report possible sexual misconduct to the College Police.
-For additional information, please contact the Title IX Coordinator, Dr. Stacy Carmichael (email@example.com) or the Dean of Student Services on the campus convenient to you.
+Employees designated as Campus Security Authorities must report possible sexual misconduct to the College Police.
+For additional information, please contact the Title IX Coordinator, Jocelyn Bays, (firstname.lastname@example.org) or the Dean of Student Services on the campus convenient to you.

 Other Civil Rights Complaints